-Company tax return (IR4)
+Companies income tax return - IR4

-Company returns must be filed by:
+Company returns must be completed by:

-- all New Zealand companies that elect to be a member of an imputation group and - Australian companies with New Zealand-sourced income.
+- all New Zealand companies that elect to be a member of an imputation group, and - Australian companies with New Zealand-sourced income.

-Annual imputation return (IR4J)
+Annual imputation return - IR4J

-The imputation return for an imputation group should be filed by the group representative on a separate IR4J return.
+The imputation return for an imputation group should be completed by the group representative on a separate IR4J return.

-Imputation group members should not include any imputation details on page 6 of the IR4.
+Imputation group members should not include any imputation details on page 7 of the IR4.
 An exception applies for nominated companies of a resident imputation group where there is an ICA debit balance.

-Foreign dividend payments (FDP)
+Foreign dividend payments - FDP

 The FDP rules have been fully repealed from 1 April 2017.
 This means FDP can no longer be included in your annual income tax return.
-Please do not include FDP credits in Box 14A and also leave 41B and 42B blank.
+Please do not include FDP credits in Box 14A.